Another 10% discount for everyone? Let Vincent do better.

 Green flags:

-Offers both cloud and on-prem style deployment models.
+• Offers cloud, on-premise, and hybrid deployment models.

 Red flags: